quyykk/editor/README.md

+This project has been discontinued and has been replaced by https://github.com/quyykk/plugin-editor.

+---

 # Editor

 This is a proof of concept plugin editor for Endless Sky.
 It uses [Dear ImGui](https://github.com/ocornut/imgui) to render the UI on top of the game and as such it is technically a fork.
 Make sure to check out the [Wiki](https://github.com/quyykk/editor/wiki) for more information!